ysani-pena/Python_PokerHand_Calculator/README.md

 # 🃏 Poker Hand Calculator

-A collaborative project by me and my partner **Ryan Lopez** did for the _Fundamentals of Software Design course.
+A collaborative project me and my partner **Ryan Lopez** did for the _Fundamentals of Software Design course.
 This Python application simulates a visual poker hand calculator using **PySide6** and determines the winner between two players based on classic Texas Hold'em hand rankings.

 ---